achintyapro03/ASIC_Design_Lab/README.md

    source sta_across_pvt.tcl
    ```

-   **Explanation of Commands:**
-   - `sta`: Initiates OpenSTA in interactive mode.
-   - `source`: Runs the specified TCL script, automating the reading of the library files, loading the Verilog design, applying constraints, and generating the reports.

 4. **Output and Report Analysis**
    - Detailed timing reports were generated for each library file processed, saved in the `sta_output` directory, and named according to the library file used.